-You may find yourself needing some way to help you perform a task.
-Assistive technology (AT) includes just about anything that makes it easier for a person with a disability to perform a task.
+You may find yourself needing some way to help you perform a task or communicating with someone.
+Assistive technology (AT) includes just about anything that makes it easier for you to perform a task.
 These devices substitute for or enhance the function of some physical or mental ability.
 It can be homemade, commercially available, or modified to help an individual perform some task of daily living.
 AT encompasses a broad range of devices from “low tech” (e.g., pencil grips, splints, paper stabilizers) to “high tech” (e.g., computers, voice synthesizers, Braille readers)

 Common examples include:

 - Mobility aids such as walkers, canes, scooters, and wheelchairs

 - Visual aids such as screen readers, magnifiers and scanners

 - Listening aids such as TDDs, close caption TVs, and hearing aids